c4pt000/PROTECT_INTERNET_USERS_AT_THE_LOCAL_NODE_LEVEL_BEFORE_ROUTER_CHINESE-DOGE-XORED-VIRUS/README.md

 		  <p> there are also filtering rules to detect torrents and limit DMCA by throttling throughput by scanning torrent data through a modified IDS plugin that can detect the app signature of the packets <p>
 		  <p> A snort based google lens plugin would cut down on dating scams by detecting image data as it travels, if snort or suricata implemented a type of "google lens" plugin to detect image data as it travels from node to node.
 Pfsense already has snort or suricata which can detect signatures from Tor, bittorrent and other app id signatures.
 	  <p>
-# <p> through google lens as a snort plugin at the ISP node level and filtering packets to discovery TOR activity then revealing illegal tor nodes is possible since any customer receiving broadband is within a 2-3 mile range of an ISP node (or even cell node tower) threw smart detection to discovery bizarrities of malicious behaviour this is probably a better approach than my other idea of designing a non destructive worm to "ip reveal" at the pack level per tor node entry and exit hop <p>
+# <p> through google lens as a snort plugin at the ISP node level and filtering packets to discovery TOR activity then revealing illegal tor nodes is possible since any customer receiving broadband is within a 2-3 mile range of an ISP node (or even cell node tower) through smart detection to discovery bizarrities of malicious behaviour this is probably a better approach than my other idea of designing a non destructive worm to "ip reveal" at the pack level per tor node entry and exit hop <p>
-	<p> even a snort based google lens plugin could detect sources of credit cards marked for fraud and other money based movement and financial fraud activity at the ISP node and cell node level as linked by financial instiution <p>
+	<p> even a snort based google lens plugin could detect sources of credit cards marked for fraud and other money based movement and financial fraud activity at the ISP node and cell node level as linked by financial instiution by image detection<p>

+		<p> OT (other-thoughts loose based maybe even a type of blockchain backend <p>

 			emerging-tor.rules